-To learn how to compute l-diversity with Cloud DLP, see Computing l-diversity with the DLP API.
+To learn how to compute l-diversity with Cloud DLP, see Computing l-diversity for a dataset.

 k-map is very similar to k-anonymity, except that it assumes that the attacker most likely doesn't know who is in the dataset.
 Use k-map if your dataset is relatively small, or if the level of effort involved in generalizing attributes would be too high.

 Just like k-anonymity, k-map requires you to determine which columns of your database are quasi-identifiers.
 In doing this, you are stating what data an attacker will most likely use to re-identify subjects.
 In addition, computing a k-map value requires a re-identification dataset: a larger table with which to compare rows in the original dataset.

 Consider the following small example dataset.
 This sample data is part of a larger hypothetical database, gathered from a survey whose answers included sensitive information.